 The Medical Exercise Specialist course is for health, fitness, and exercise professionals who want to be, or are on the front line of healthcare by aiding in the management and prevention of chronic disease.
 Exercise and physical activity can positively affect over 30 chronic conditions, making it the number one deterrent of chronic disease in primary and secondary prevention.
 Accordingly, fitness professionals trained in program design and management, who have knowledge of chronic disease, and in collaboration with clinicians, are in a prime position to help clients and patients ease the burden of chronic disease.
 By educating fitness professionals in chronic disease management, many conditions may be alleviated in the primary care stage, when they can be reversed.
 The succinct content combined with the easy-to-use tables and figures in this guide will benefit anyone who wants to learn more about the effects of exercise on over 35 chronic conditions.

 1. To provide continuing education opportunities to anyone who wants to learn more about exercise and chronic disease.
 2. To provide a credible path for fitness professionals who want to collaborate with other health care providers.
-3. Through optional thought provoking discussion and application questions, you can gauge your level of understanding and see how the learned material applies to your unique situation.
+3. Develop succinct programs that are easy to navigate, with videos, text, and application exercises that are relevant to any trainer regardless of their setting or available equipment.

 (1) Be on the front line of healthcare by aiding in the management and prevention of chronic disease.
 (2) Expand your scope of practice to the largest, fastest growing demographic in the United States.
 (3) Gain credibility and network with other healthcare providers.
 (4) Position yourself as an essential part of the healthcare and business community.
 (5) Earn valuable continuing education credits.
 (6) Increase your income by expanding service offerings.